-20.11 Objecting to words
+Objecting to words 20.11

 When a member objects to any words used by another member in a speech and wants the minutes to record their objection, they must object at the time when the words are used and before any other member has spoken.
 The Chairperson must order the minutes to record the objection.